lsst-sqre/sqr-032/index.rst

 nbpages and nbconvert as a testing device
 -----------------------------------------

-The one potential drawback of the nbval_/pytest_ approach, described :ref:`above <nbval-intro>` is notebooks must be committed with their outputs.
+The one potential drawback of the nbval_/pytest_ approach, described :ref:`above <nbval-intro>`, is that notebooks must be committed with their outputs.
 As discussed, committing outputs makes Git diffs more difficult to interpret and increases the difficulty associated with resolving merge conflicts. nbpages_, developed at the Space Telescope Science Institute, attempts to work around this issue by creating a notebook publishing workflow that rigorously uses notebooks committed to Git without outputs.